-Aunt Judy is really my wife's sister but we've been calling her Aunt Judy to our kids for as long as I can remember so it has become an affectionate nickname in our home.
-Judy is an incredible cook who loves to learn everything she can about cuisine around the globe.
+Aunt Judy is my wife's sister, but we've been calling her Aunt Judy to our kids for as long as I can remember, so it has become an affectionate nickname in our home.
+Judy is an incredible cook who loves to learn everything she can about global cuisine, including this Valencia Paella recipe.

-She and her husband Bill travel a lot and when they do, they typically come home with a new recipe, cooking technique or ingredient to share with the rest of us.
-On her most recent trip to Spain in December, she learned how to make paella.
+She and her husband, Bill, travel a lot, and when they do, they typically come home with a new recipe, cooking technique, or ingredient to share with the rest of us.
+She learned how to make paella on her recent trip to Spain in December.

-She and Bill visited us a couple of weeks ago and shared with us her story for making this classic Spanish meal.
-She told us the amazing situation of how she learned this incredible recipe so I asked if she would write about it so I can share it with my readers.
-Thankfully she agreed.
+She and Bill visited us a few weeks ago and shared her story of making this classic Spanish meal.
+She told us how she learned this incredible recipe, so I asked if she would write about it so I could share it with my readers.
+Thankfully, she agreed.

 Aunt Judy's Classic Paella from Valencia, Spain

 Before we arrived at our VRBO apartment, our host Emilio contacted us and offered to teach us how to make paella.
-We accepted his offer immediately and selected black seafood paella from the options he listed.
-(Really, you can add any combination of ingredients to paella—see Mark Bittman’s master recipe .)
+We accepted his offer immediately and selected black seafood paella from his listed options.
+(You can add any combination of ingredients to paella—see Mark Bittman’s master recipe .)

-When we arrived he had already purchased all of the ingredients including fresh vegetables and seafood from the market.
+When we arrived, he had already purchased all the ingredients from the market, including fresh vegetables and seafood.
 We had such a good time putting it all together that Emilio stayed and joined us for dinner.

-The next day my husband Bill and I went to the market to replenish our paella ingredients and made it again that night.
+The next day, my husband Bill and I went to the market to replenish our paella ingredients, and we made it again that night.
 It was almost as good as Emilio’s.
 So we really can’t recommend any other restaurants in Valencia!

 Prepare the Seafood Broth

-We started by getting the fresh seafood broth bubbling on the stove; it needs to be hot before you add it to the paella pan.
+We started by bubbling the fresh seafood broth on the stove; it needs to be hot before adding it to the paella pan.
 I have not yet made a fresh seafood broth at home—just from a box.

 Prep the Seafood

-We then started the mussels steaming so we had something to snack on as we were preparing the paella.
-He used very little liquid in the mussels pot—I guess the mussels themselves released enough liquid.
+We then started the mussels steaming so we had something to snack on while preparing the paella.
+He used very little liquid in the mussel pot—I guess they released enough liquid.
 He did add some smoky paprika for flavor.
 Very tasty!

-Prep the seafood you are going to put on the top of the paella.
+Prep the seafood you will put on top of the paella.
 Emilio had langostino for the top of our Valencian paella.
-At home I have used shrimp, mussels, and squid.
+At home, I have used shrimp, mussels, and squid.

 Note: I had never prepared squid before, so I asked the fish guy at Wegman’s how long to cook it.
 He replied no more than one and a half minutes OR one hour!

-By that he meant that to end up with tender squid you need to cook it very briefly or for a very long time.
-I made sure to keep it under a minute and a half and it was superb!
+By that, he meant that to end up with tender squid, you must cook it briefly or for a very long time.
+I kept it under a minute and a half, and it was superb!

-You calculate the amount of rice to use for paella as 50 grams per person.
-The amount of liquid is 4 times the amount of rice, so 200 grams per person.
+You calculate the amount of rice for paella as 50 grams per person.
+The amount of liquid is four times that of rice, so 200 grams per person.

-He kindly measured the rice—50 grams is about one half cup.
-So now at home I use one half cup of rice and 2 cups of broth per person.
+He kindly measured the rice—50 grams is about one-half cup.
+So now, I use one-half cup of rice and 2 cups of broth per person at home.
 He had bomba rice for us.
-I have used Valencia rice and Arborio rice at home—just don’t use long grain rice or a sticky sushi rice.
+I have used Valencia rice and Arborio rice at home—don’t use long-grain rice or sticky sushi rice.

-You can cook the paella on the top of the stove or on a grill.
-(If you’re a pro, or like cooking toys, you can also buy a circular cooking ring to fit your paella pan and deliver even allover heat!)
+You can cook the paella on top of the stove or on a grill.
+(If you’re a pro or like cooking toys, buy a circular cooking ring to fit your paella pan and deliver even all overheat!)

-I was nervous about this at home, but it’s pretty obvious if/when you need to make adjustments.
+I was nervous about this at home, but it’s apparent if/when you need to make adjustments.

-Note: Emilio finishes his paella in the oven to make sure it is dry and crusty on top and bottom.
+- Emilio finishes his paella in the oven to ensure it is dry and crusty on top and bottom.
 If you want to do this, you should turn the oven on before starting the prep.

 I bought an inexpensive 15-inch carbon steel paella pan from Amazon.
 I only knew how to cook paella in a paella pan, so I decided to go for it.
-There are so many sizes and materials but I selected the traditional (and economical) option—carbon steel.
+There are many sizes and materials, but I selected the traditional (and economical) option—carbon steel.

-It does require some maintenance since it can rust, but I have to take care of my wok in the same way.
-I chose a size that fit the measurements of my stove top, oven, and grill.
+It requires some maintenance since it can rust, but I have to take care of my wok similarly.
+I chose a size that fit my stove top, oven, and grill measurements.

-I then selected a 15-inch pan that is rated for 3-5 servings since I thought that would be most useful and I could always get a second one if we were going to have a lot of people or wanted a selection of different types of paella.
-I have used it to feed 2-6 people, so it turned out to be a good choice.
+I then selected a 15-inch pan rated for 3-5 servings since I thought that would be most useful, and I could always get a second one if we were going to have a lot of people or wanted a selection of different types of paella.
+I have used it to feed 2-6 people, so it was a good choice.

 Peppers & Tomatoes

 We thinly sliced some Italian sweet peppers and sauteed them in olive oil in the paella pan until soft.
-He then grated a fresh tomato over the peppers and let it cook down.
+He then grated a fresh tomato over the peppers and cooked it down.
 That was a new one for me!
-I will try it when we have good tomatoes in the summer; so far I have used canned diced tomatoes.
+I will try it when we have good tomatoes in the summer; I have used canned diced tomatoes.

-Emilio offered this guidance: don’t add both tomatoes and onions to the same paella because together they will add too much liquid.
-I have added both, but I drain the tomatoes very well unlike his grated tomato which included a lot of liquid.
+Emilio offered this guidance: don’t add tomatoes and onions to the same paella because they will add too much liquid together.
+I have added both, but I drain the tomatoes very well, unlike his grated tomato, which includes a lot of liquid.

-I also think that like Emilio using Italian green peppers which have thinner walls than bell peppers adds less liquid.
+Emilio uses Italian green peppers with thinner walls than bell peppers adds less liquid.

 Artichokes & Rice

-The next step was to peel and quarter fresh baby artichokes and then add them to the pan to saute until soft.
+The next step was peeling and quartering fresh baby artichokes and then adding them to the pan to saute until soft.
 He put a glass lid on at this point to help the artichokes cook.
 Since I only have canned artichoke hearts at home, this was not a problem—unfortunately.

-At this point we added the rice all at once and stirred to coat it evenly with the oil and the vegetables.
+We added the rice all at once and stirred it to coat it evenly with the oil and the vegetables.
 We then added the cuttlefish ink to make it black and stirred it.
-(Like almost anything else, you can get cuttlefish ink from Amazon and a number of other culinary sites.)
+(Like almost anything else, you can get cuttlefish ink from Amazon and other culinary sites.)

 He also added a packet of Spanish paella seasoning, but I don’t know what was in it.
-At home I added a pinch of saffron at this point.
-As you can see, so far this is a lot like making risotto—until the next step.
+At home, I added a pinch of saffron at this point.
+As you can see, this is a lot like making risotto—until the next step.

-Once this is all stirred together, we added the hot seafood broth all at once.
-Stir to combine and then let it bubble away.
+Once this was all stirred together, we added the hot seafood broth.
+Stir to combine, and then let it bubble away.

 Cook - Stir - Cook

-We let it cook for about 20 minutes, maybe stirring gently once or twice and re-positioning the pan on the burner occasionally.
+We let it cook for about 20 minutes, maybe stirring gently once or twice and occasionally re-positioning the pan on the burner.
 The paella is done when it is dry throughout and has formed a nice brown crust on the bottom (soccarat).

 One test for doneness is to tilt the pan to thirty or forty-five degrees—the paella should not fall out!

 Now that the rice is finished, it’s time for the seafood on top.
-You can cook the seafood separately and just place it on top of the rice prior to serving.
+You can cook the seafood separately and place it on top of the rice before serving.
 This is a good solution if you have a mix of seafood that needs different cooking times or methods.
-Emilio cooked the langostino on top of the paella for the last few minutes.
+Emilio cooked the langostino over the paella for the last few minutes.

-At home, I lay the seafood on top of the rice and then cover it all with the lid to my wok so that the seafood can steam.
-The wok lid works well because it is the right circumference and has a nice high dome.
+At home, I lay the seafood on top of the rice and then cover it all with the lid of my wok so that the seafood can steam.
+The wok lid works well because it has the right circumference and a nice high dome.

 I put the seafood on in order of the amount of time it needs to cook with the foods requiring the longest time going on first—covering again after each addition.
 Since this is the method I use, I don’t finish it in the oven like Emilio did.